Jinjing, Changsha

 Jinjing Town (金井镇), a town in Changsha County, Hunan Province, China, administers two communities and 14 villages with the Koganei Community the center of government.
 The name Jinjing means "golden well", and derives from a well that provided drinking water for the entire town for hundreds of years.
 The well is now preserved by the local people; the water supply function has come to an end because the lifestyle of the local people has changed.
 Near the well and the old town center a Buddhist temple called Jiuxisi Temple (Stream of Nine Turnings) overlooks the old town site.
 Recorded as having been built at the beginning of the Tang dynasty, the supervisor of construction work for developing the well site was well-known general Yu-chi Gong; this provides proof that Jinjing Town was already an important town at the time.
 Shuangjiang town merged to Jinjing on November 19, 2015.

 Tiger Breeding Center

-Sanzhen Tiger Park, a Manchurian tiger breeding center, one of the three such breeding centers in China, attracts many visitor who can tour the site after gaining the permission of local site managers.
-Eight tigers were brought to the enter in 2010 and since then 39 more tigers have been born there.
-The Park attracts many tourists and has developed into a leading center for tiger breeding.
-One reason that Jinjing, a southern city in China, was selected to be the home of this great creature is the beautiful natural environment in the local tea plantations.
+Sanzhen Tiger Park, a Manchurian tiger breeding center, one of the three such breeding centers in China, attracts many visitors who can tour the site after gaining the permission of local site managers.
+The park attracts many tourists and has developed into a leading center for tiger breeding.
+Jinjing was selected to be the home of the creature in the natural environment in the tea plantations.